Paying Lawyers, Empowering Prosecutors, and Protecting Managers: Raising the Cost of Capital in America, 42 Duke Law Journal 945 (1993)

 Date of Authorship for this Version

 Winter, Ralph K. Jr., "Paying Lawyers, Empowering Prosecutors, and Protecting Managers: Raising the Cost of Capital in America" (1993).
 Faculty Scholarship Series.
-Paper 2042.
+2042.